-Those taking part in a short course can take advantage of the EU’s visa liberalisation policy and enter the chosen Schengen Area visa-free.
+Those taking part in a short course can take advantage of the EU’s visa liberalization policy and enter the chosen Schengen Area nation visa-free.
 Such students will require an ETIAS visa waiver once the system is launched in 2022.

-For longer programmes, such as to attend university, a visa for European study is required.
+For longer programs, such as to attend university, a visa for European study is required.